 - Wandering.
 Old Town Oppenheim is lovely and accessible no matter the season or weather.
 Plus, it offers multiple opportunities to wander into vineyards and then back again.
 During ordinary times, shops and restaurants are yours for the visiting.

 - Labyrinth.
-Put this one on your post-lockdown list.
+Put this one on your list.
 Oppenheim has a winding cellar labyrinth that stretches beneath the city.
 It’s super cool (in both senses of the word) and offers guided tours.

 The One Thing You Have to See: Landskron Castle